Importance of Data Logging for Tuning

 POSTED IN nieuwschiptuning

-Every good tuner will know the importance of data logging, yet not all of them will do their best to base their tuning projects on thorough data logs.
-It is possible to tune a car without data logging, that is true, but that would be like saying it is possible to translate a paper to a language you don’t know very well.
-It can be done up to a point, but it is going to include a lot of guessing and it is not going to be very good.
-And as the paper gets more complicated, the importance of knowing the language well increases.
-In the world of tuning, the ‘more complicated’ comes with higher tuning stages, so for a good stage 3 tuning project, precise data logging becomes paramount.
+Every good tuner will know the importance of data logging, yet not all will do their best to base their tuning projects on thorough data logs.
+It is possible to tune a car without data logging; that is true, but that would be like saying it is possible to translate a paper to a language you don’t know very well.
+It can be done up to a point, but it will include a lot of guessing and will not be perfect.
+And as the paper gets more complicated, knowing the language well increases.
+In the tuning world, the ‘more complicated’ comes with higher tuning stages, so precise data logging becomes paramount for a sound stage 3 tuning project.

-Moreover, even for the files that we develop from scratch, a good data log is very important.
-It gives us the information that is necessary in order to develop a tuning file that makes the absolute most of any engine and stock or aftermarket part without ever going past any safety level.
+Moreover, a good data log is very important, even for the files we develop from scratch.
+It gives us the information necessary to develop a tuning file that makes the absolute most of any engine and stock or aftermarket part without ever going past any safety level.

-In short, good data logging lets us develop a tuning file that provides the most power without risking anything as it removes any need for (un)educated guessing.
+In short, good data logging lets us develop a tuning file that provides the most power without risking anything, as it removes any need for (un)educated guesses.
 That alone should be enough to tell you how important data logging is, but there is more.

 This is why we decided to make this blog post.
-Educating our customers on this matter will make our job a lot easier and also provide our customers with the best service for the car owners who put their trust into their hands.
+Educating our customers on this matter will complete our job a lot easier and provide our customers with the best service for the car owners who put their trust in their hands.

 What Is Data Logging in Tuning

-In short, data logging is a way for us to see what the ECU was reading from all the systems throughout a particular RPM range.
-This progressive nature of a good data log is very important.
-For example, if you have just the information about your maximum boost, or ignition correction it will be next to useless.
+In short, data logging allows us to see what the ECU was reading from all the systems throughout a particular RPM range.
+This progressive nature of an exemplary data log is essential.
+For example, if you have just the information about your maximum boost or ignition correction, it will be next to useless.

-The reason for this is that this kind of information is, of course, important, but it gets its real value in only context.
+The reason for this is that this kind of information is, of course, important, but it gets its real value only in context.
 And that context includes other information from the same data log.
-It will tell us when a certain ignition correction occurred, why it is so and if and how it can be changed to improve performance without questioning safety and reliability.
+So, for example, it will tell us when a specific ignition correction occurred, why it is so, and if and how it can be changed to improve performance without questioning safety and reliability.

-Data logging is basically a precise set of information given within a specific context that lets a tuner see all the important aspects that are necessary to create an efficient and reliable ECU tune.
-Such precise information and the context that surrounds it allows good tuners to get really close to the limits of components without ever crossing it, so a good data log is the best way to get the most power in the safest way.
+Data logging is a precise set of information within a specific context that lets a tuner see all the essential aspects necessary to create an efficient and reliable ECU tune.
+Such precise information and the surrounding context allow good tuners to get close to the limits of components without ever crossing them, so a good data log is the best way to get the most power safely.

-Having in mind all this, it is no wonder data logging is a must for custom projects such as Stage 3 upgrades and race car builds.
-We also prefer it for any kind of tuning, so, as we have said, the vast majority of our tuning files are based on data logs.
+Considering all this, it is no wonder data logging is a must for custom projects such as Stage 3 upgrades and race car builds.
+We also prefer it for any tuning, so, as we have said, most of our tuning files are based on data logs.

-Data logging provides us with information about the important parameters within an ECU.
-There are so many aspects of engine operation that are interconnected and that affect all the other aspects.
-Changing one parameter does not bring one single result, but it also affects a number of other parameters.
+Data logging provides us with information about the critical parameters within an ECU.
+There are so many aspects of engine operation that are interconnected, and that affect all the other aspects.
+Changing one parameter does not bring one result but also affects several other parameters.
 It can be limited by them, which means the change will not yield the desired result, or it can affect them directly, creating a problem in a different place.

 Some of the most important channels to log include the following: